Summer Raspberry Cake

 Step 3: sift or whisk together your dry ingredients.

-Step 4: Cream the butter and sugar together until light and fluffy.
+Step 4: Cream the butter, sugar, and lemon zest together until light and fluffy.

 Creaming butter and sugar is a critical step for pound cakes and other cakes whose rise depends on mechanical leavening.
 Mechanical leavening creates air bubbles that expand in the oven.
 That’s because, if you remember high school chemistry, gases expand at warmer temperatures.